conversejs/converse.js/docs/source/developer_api.rst

 get
 ***

-Returns all of the identities registered for this client (i.e. instance of Converse.js).
+Returns all of the identities registered for this client (i.e. instance of Converse).

 .. code-block:: javascript